 Team Decision Making meetings occur every time a safety concern arises and before a child is separated from their caregivers.
 Such meetings — led by a skilled facilitator — bring together parents, children, agency staff, family members and community members.
 The goal?
 Discuss safety threats, relevant family strengths and protective factors to develop a consensus-based plan and recommendations for moving forward.

-The Casey Foundation, which has tested Team Decision Making for more than 20 years, offers three types of resources
+The Casey Foundation, which had tested Team Decision Making for more than 20 years, offers the following resources: